Pan-Do/Pan-Do/README.md

 >6.
 If you need to edit a task, select "Edit", then perform the editing.
 ![](screenshots/Figure_4.png)

 >7.
-Right click on either "Add Task" bar on the top, or on the title bar.
+Right click on anywhere but the tasks.
 ![](screenshots/Figure_5.png)

 >8.
 To force sync, click "Sync".